emotional-toys/RAM7400/README.md

 ![7400-diagram](/images/RAM7400.png)

+Shown here is the basic wiring diagram for each of the chips, representing one bit.
+What it does is it turns the chip into a self-contained `D`-latch that consumes four NAND gates, hence the choice of QUAD NAND chips.
+On the wiring diagram, the lines that connect the pins are wires that need to be placed per IC.
+The functions `D`, `CLK`, `Q`, and `NOT Q` are purely internal connections.
+Connect `COMM` and `5V` pins to the rails.
 Given that the practise of pulldowns is _for unused inputs_, are there any in this arrangement?

 ![pinid](/images/7400-pinid.jpg)

-Shown here is the basic wiring diagram for each of the chips.
-What it does is it turns the chip into a self-contained D-latch; remember that a D-latch consumes four NAND gates, which there are 4 NAND gates per chip.
-On the wiring diagram, the lines that connect the pins are wires that you need to place on each chip.
-You do not need to place wires leading out on the `D`, `CLK`, `Q`, and `NOT Q`.
-Connect `COMM` and `5V` pins to the rails.
+All inputs are being used, so pulldowns are _not_ necessary.

 ![wiring-block-01](/images/wiring-block-01.jpg)